Angie55/IFD_Milestone_Project_Two_Dashboard/README.md

 - See a variety of charts to make the data more interesting.
 - Feel like they have a good set of information on the subject.
 - See the raw information and find other data sets by clicking link to data source.
-- Find more detail and where information was sourced for some of the facts withi the text by clicking the link.
+- Find more detail and where information was sourced for some of the facts by clicking the link.
 - Won't lose where they are when following links as they open in a new tab.
 - Use the back to top link to quickly go back up.
 - Click the logo header on larger screens to go back to the top/home.